B4Ha-LzM17/DRF-API/README.md

 # DRF-API
-##This project involves the Django Rest Framework for building API's with Django.
+An introduction to building an API with Django and the Django Rest Framework